Meivazhi: Biography of Salai Aandavargal

-The followers of this religion address the founder as "Meivazhi Salai Aandavargal (Tamil: மெய்வழி சாலை ஆண்டவர்கள் meyvaḻi Cālai āṇṭavarkaḷ)".
-One of the earliest accounts of a meeting with Salai Andavargal in his erstwhile Tiruppattur Ashram, has been narrated in a Book titled 'Glimpses of Chettimarnad' published in 1937 by R.J.
-Ram & Company, Triplicane High Road, Madras, authored by an Explorer and Newspaperman named Nilkan Perumal, who had mistakenly entered the Pudukkottai State during his tour of the Chettinad region.
-Further details regarding the early life history and experiences of Salai Aandavargal are provided by the holy scripture "Aadhi Maanmiyam (Tamil: ஆதி மாண்மியம்)", which was written by Salai Andavargal himself, narrating his early life and experiences.
+The Meivazhi followers address their founder as "Meivazhi Salai Aandavargal (Tamil: மெய்வழி சாலை ஆண்டவர்கள் meyvaḻi Cālai āṇṭavarkaḷ)".

+An earliest documented account of a meeting with Meivazhi Salai Andavargal, in the erstwhile Tiruppattur Meivazhi Ashram, has been narrated in a Book titled 'Glimpses of Chettimarnad' published in 1937 by R.J.
+Ram & Company, Triplicane High Road, Madras, authored by a Journalist and Explorer named Nilkan A. Perumal, who had mistakenly entered the Pudukkottai State, under the rule of the Thondaman dynasty, while touring the Chettinad region.

+Further details on the early life, history and experiences of Meivazhi Salai Aandavargal are sourced from one of the holy scriptures of Meivazhi, titled "Aadhi Maanmiyam (Tamil: ஆதி மாண்மியம்)", written by Meivazhi Salai Andavargal himself.

 Early life

-According to the volume, Maanmiyam, Salai Aandavargal was born in 1857 at Markhampetti, a village in Oddanchatram Taluk, Dindigul district, Tamil Nadu.
-He was named Khader Badsha Rowther by his parents - his father being Jamal Hussain Rowther and mother Periya Thayi.
-He had his primary education from a teacher who conducted a school under a banyan tree in the said village.
-He had learnt to recite Qur'an at first, but soon came his quest of finding the truth about life and the state of the soul after death.
+According to the scripture, Aadhi Maanmiyam, Meivazhi Salai Aandavargal was born in 1857 at Markhampetti village, Oddanchatram Taluk, Dindigul district, Tamil Nadu.
+His birth name was Khader Badsha Rowther.
+His father 'Jamal Hussain Rowther' and mother 'Periya Thayi'.
+He had his primary education from a teacher, under a banyan tree in his village.

+He initially learned to recite Qur'an, but soon after his teacher's death, came his quest of finding the truth about life and the state of the soul after death.
 He went after prophets and preachers to learn the correct path to salvation.
-He had asked orange-robed sanyasins, the black -obed bearded fakirs and the Gospel-preaching Christian missionaries to show him the correct way for God realization.
-However, he soon realized that many people were pretending to be saints for the sake of earning money.
-He conversed regarding hatha yoga as the only way to attain spiritual enlightenment, and subsequently, lost hope in spirituality.
-After his marriage to Suleka Bivi, at the age of 18, with the blessings of his parents, he migrated to Kasukkaranpalayam, a village in Perundurai taluk, Erode in Tamil Nadu and established himself as a wholesale paddy merchant.
+He had asked orange-robed sanyasins, the black-robed bearded fakirs and the Gospel-preaching Christian missionaries to show him the correct way for God realization.
+However, he soon realized that people were pretending to be saints for the sake of money.
+Subsequently, he lost hope in spirituality.

+At the age of 18, he was married to Suleka Bivi.
+With the blessings of his parents, he migrated to Kasukkaranpalayam Village, Perundurai taluk, Erode in Tamil Nadu and established himself as a wholesale paddy merchant.
 He had a daughter named Aisuamma.